macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 17: November 4, 2019

+**Today's Progress**: #R7D17 Complete the Forms project on Rails.
+Waiting for code review. #SQL practice @ Codewars: "Find all active students", "Simple WHERE and ORDER BY", "First and last IP in a network" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 486 @ Codewars, 38326 @ Hackerrank 77936 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 16: November 3, 2019

 **Today's Progress**: #R7D16 Read about forms with Rails.
 Solved some more #SQL problems @ Codewars: "On the Canadian Border", "SQL Grasshopper: Select Columns", "Simple MIN / MAX", "Simple SUM" #100DaysOfCode #javascript #React #freeCodeCamp #microverse